18F/notalone/pages/students.md

 * **Campus health centers, school nurses and counselors, and local clinics** can provide health services and help you find additional health resources including counseling.

   * If you are concerned about confidentiality: Ask the person you want to talk to first about his/her obligation to disclose information you share (e.g., are they required to file a report?).
-[See](https://raw.githubusercontent.com/18f/notalone/gh-pages/students#will-what-i-share-remain-confidential) more information.
+See [this link]({{ site.baseurl }}/students#will-what-i-share-remain-confidential) more information.

 * **Local rape crisis center staff members** are experienced and can help you navigate the process.
 They can help you make choices about reporting an assault, joining a support group, or finding a counselor.